Afshana123/tdd_task/README.md

 - [x] Create a new git hub repo and project in Pycharm.
 - [x] Create tests for functions cm to inches, modular, triangle calculation and calculate %.
 - [x] Write the code to pass all the tests.
-- [X] create 2 files 1 for tests and 1 for functional code
+- [X] create 2 files 1 for tests and 1 for functional code.
 - [x] Apply OOP to achieve the desired results.

 ## My Solution

 Installed pytest with the command `pip install pytest`.

-A new python test file was created and a code was written as shown below in order to check and pass all the tests.
+A new python test file was created, and a code was written as shown below in order to check and pass all the tests.

 ```python
 import pytest